2019-02-20

 Tax Burden

-The estate must pay taxes on any income earned prior to the death of the deceased.
-It also must pay tax on any income earned by the estate after the death.
-That would include any dividends, royalties and interest on financial accounts.
-The value of an estate’s assets may also be subject to taxation, apart from income tax.
-The heirs of an estate may also have to pay income tax on anything they inherit.
+The decedent’s estate is required to pay taxes on any income earned prior to the death of the deceased.
+It also must pay taxes on any income earned by the estate after the death.
+That would include any dividends, royalties, and interest on financial accounts.

 How to Avoid Probate